-During fiscal 2022 we recognized a \$60,928, or 197% increase in interest income as compared to fiscal 2021.
+During fiscal 2022 we recognized a \$67,338, or 295% increase in interest income as compared to fiscal 2021.
 This increase in interest income was the result of an increase in the total size of our trading portfolio and an increase in the amount of bonds we held as a percentage of our total trading portfolio.
 During fiscal 2022 we shifted more of our portfolio from equity to debt to take advantage of a profitable bond market.
-In addition, we recognized a \$4,348 or 751% increase in interest income from new loans issued to customers of Freedom Bank KZ.
-We also realized a \$2,744, or 80% increase in interest income due from banks and from reverse repurchase transactions during fiscal 2022 as compared to fiscal 2021.
+In addition, we recognized a \$4,228 or 1101% increase in interest income from new loans issued to customers of Freedom Bank KZ.
+We also realized a \$485, or 54% increase in interest income due from banks and from reverse repurchase transactions during fiscal 2022 as compared to fiscal 2021.

-During fiscal 2021 we realized a \$16,890, or 169% increase in interest income from trading securities compared to fiscal 2020 because we increased the total size of our trading portfolio and the percentage of our investments in bonds.
-We also realized a \$1,842, or 116% increase in interest income due from banks that resulted primarily from increased overnight deposit transactions during fiscal 2021 and from reverse repurchase transactions because we engaged in an increased volume of such transactions during fiscal 2021.
-We also realized increased interest income due from banks of \$461 that resulted primarily from increased overnight deposit transactions during fiscal 2021.
+During fiscal 2021 we realized a \$11,208, or 157% increase in interest income from trading securities compared to fiscal 2020 because we increased the total size of our trading portfolio and the percentage of our investments in bonds.
+We also realized a \$2, or -% increase in interest income due from banks that resulted primarily from increased overnight deposit transactions during fiscal 2021 and from reverse repurchase transactions because we engaged in an increased volume of such transactions during fiscal 2021.
+Further, we recognized a \$11,001, or 348%, increase in interest income on margin loans to customers during fiscal 2022, as a result of an increase in the amount of margin loans for trades used by our clients, including our affiliate FFIN Brokerage.